Hecke correspondences for smooth moduli spaces of sheaves: The moduli space of sheaves

 \begin{definition} (see \cite{HL}): Let $\CM_{(r,c_1,c_2)}$ denote the quasiprojective variety which corepresents the moduli functor of stable sheaves on $S$ with the invariants $r,c_1,c_2$. \\

 \end{definition}

-We will denote the moduli space by $\CM$ when the particular invariants will not be worth mentioning.
-It is straightforward to compute the tangent spaces to the moduli space $\CM$, and the interested reader can refer to Subsection \ref{sub:tangent} in the Appendix.
-A simple consequence is the following well-known fact: \\
+It is straightforward to compute the tangent spaces to the variety $\CM_{(r,c_1,c_2)}$, and the interested reader can refer to Subsection \ref{sub:tangent} in the Appendix.
+A simple consequence of this computation is the following well-known fact. \\